narendrans/narendrans.github.io/source/_posts/Rapid-blogging-with-Hexo.md

 `sh build.sh`

-Everytime I update/add a new blog I would just run `sh make.sh`.
+Everytime I update/add a new blog I would just run `sh build.sh`.
 Using a static blogger like [Hexo][1] along with GitHub is just easy and interesting!

 You can use chrome to do all this.
 Just install [Chrome Secure Shell][2] Create an account in [Disqus][3] to enable comments.